Skip to contents

 ## ...

-embedded_asbtracts <- here("embedded_asbtracts") |>
+embedded_abstracts <- here("embedded_abstracts") |>

 dir() |>

-cosine_similarity(𝐚,𝐛)=i=1naibii=1nai2i=1nbi2 \text{cosine_similarity}(\mathbf{a}, \mathbf{b}) = \frac{\sum_{i=1}^n a_i b_i}{\sqrt{\sum_{i=1}^n a_i^2} \cdot \sqrt{\sum_{i=1}^n b_i^2}}
+cosine_similarity(𝐚,𝐛)=i=1naibii=1nai2i=1nbi2 \text{cosine\_similarity}(\mathbf{a}, \mathbf{b}) = \frac{\sum_{i=1}^n a_i b_i}{\sqrt{\sum_{i=1}^n a_i^2} \cdot \sqrt{\sum_{i=1}^n b_i^2}}

 cosine_similarity <- function(a, b) {